 Sweetland is an excellent resource for all written materials--career-related items, grants, papers, thesis, etc. More info can be found at https://lsa.umich.edu/sweetland/graduates/writing-workshop.
 Sweetland offers two ways for students to get face-to-face writing help: The Peer Writing Center and its satellite locations and the Writing Workshop.
 These services allow the student to meet one-on-one with an experienced peer or faculty consultant at any stage of writing, from getting started to final revisions.
+Sweetland also offers virtual writing help through the Peer Writing Center (eTutoring).
 To get a sense of what to expect, read the Sweetland guidelines before attending a Peer Writing Center or Writing Workshop consultation.
 For more information, contact: sweetlandinfo@umich.edu.